monishr288/Ex.no.1-simple-web-server/README.md

-## Ex 01 -Simple Web Server using Spring Boot
+# EX-1 -Simple Web Server using Spring Boot

 ## AIM:

 To develop a Simple Web Server using Spring Boot that can handle basic HTTP requests and return appropriate responses through RESTful endpoints.

 ## ALGORITHM:

 Start a New Spring Boot Project:

 Use Spring Initializr (https://start.spring.io/)